Chris Daw: Curling

 Daw entered curling in 2000, and helped develop and adapt the sport for the Paralympics.
 He was the skip of the Canadian team at the 2002 World Wheelchair Curling Championship in Sursee, Switzerland, where after six months of training the team won silver.

-In 2001 Daw won Gold at the World Wheelchair cup of curing in Scotland, defeating rival Frank Duffy.
+In 2003 Daw won Gold at the World Wheelchair cup of curing in Scotland, defeating rival Frank Duffy.
 The next year, he would again be the skip of the Canadian team and the Wheelchair Curling championship, again in Sursee, where the team won bronze.

 He would finish his curling career as the skip of the Canadian team, which won the first ever Gold in Wheelchair curling at the 2006 Winter Paralympics.

 In 2007, Daw withdrew his name from the Team Canada selection process that could have led to a spot on the 2010 Winter Paralympics.
 He resurfaced as part of the Wheelchair Curling Team for Newfoundland as Skip in 2008, and relocated to British Columbia in 2009.
 He was the General manager of the Vancouver Curling Club when it took over the Olympic Curling center (now Hillcrest Center) in 2011.

-In 2010, it was announced that Daw was returning to competitive curling, joining Jim Armstrong (curler).
+In 2010, it was announced that Daw was returning to competitive curling, joining Jim Armstrong.
 As Armstrong's second on a local British Columbia team in provincial play-downs; with hopes of representing Team BC.
 Team Armstrong was unsuccessful in capturing the 2011 BC Championship title.
 Armstrong would later move to Ontario.

-Daw announced his retirement in December 2010.
+Daw announced his retirement in December 2008.

+In 2026, after an 18-year absence from high-performance wheelchair curling, Daw returned to competitive play as skip of Team BC #2 at the Canadian Wheelchair Curling Championship in Boucherville, Quebec.
+Daw, who had previously skipped Canada to a gold medal at the 2006 Winter Paralympics, stated that his return was motivated by a desire to help grow grassroots wheelchair curling while once again representing British Columbia at the national level.
+His team included veteran curler Frank La Bounty, 2 newcomers and Lead, Elizabeth Daw, Daw's wife.